xieyuheng/inner/persons/jean-yves-girard/the-blind-spot.md

   The opposition essence/existence is at the very heart of typing (Section 6.F).

+## 1.2 Essentialist and existentialist projects

+## 1.3 Gödel and after

+TODO

+## 1.A Essentialism vs. platonism

+TODO

 # 2 Incompleteness

 # 3 Classical sequents: LK